0Ogaga/NDU-OS/docs/Phase_2_Tools-Setup.md

 WSL allows us to run the high-performance Linux environment without dual-booting or restarting, ensuring a smooth workflow on the host machine.

-Step 1: Enable WSL feature on your windows system (laptop)
----
 a.
 Press Windows key + R

 b.
 Type in 'optionalfeatures.exe' and press enter.